jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

      - The attachment is not published.
 You can change this in Attachments manager page in the back end.
      - The parent article or content item is not published.
-     - The option 'Who can see attachments' is set to 'logged-in' and you are not logged in on the front end.
+     - The attachment access level is set to 'Registered' and you are not logged in on the front end.
-     - Or the option 'Who can see attachments' is set to 'no one'.
-This can be changed via the Parameter editor in the component manager.
      - The 'Content - Attachments' plugin is not enabled.
 Use the plugin manager to enable it.
      - In the 'Content - Attachments' (via the plugin manager), the access